DerKleineLi/bbb-recorder/README.md

 1) BBB recording link (mandatory)
 2) (Optional) Export file name (should be `.webm` at end).
 You can use "MEETING_ID" (without `.webm`) to set the meeting ID as export name.
 Default: MEETING_ID
 3) (Optional) Duration of recording (in seconds).
 You can set it to 0 use the real duration of recording.
-Default: real duration of recording
+Default: real duration of recording <font color="#dd0000">Note: use 1 for real duration, default:0</font>
 4) (Optional) Convert to mp4 or not (true for convert to mp4).
 Default: false